Sustainable Procurement Tools

 Establishing and using a Framework Agreement

-When establishing a framework agreement, a public body should consider whether it is relevant and proportionate to include a question on Fair Work First and a question on payment of at least the real Living Wage.
+When establishing a framework agreement, a contracting authority should consider whether it is relevant and proportionate to include a questions on Fair Work First including a question on payment of at least the real Living Wage.

 To promote benefits achieved at a framework level, it is helpful to describe them and the scope of their application in relevant Buyer Guides.